 Ep.
 72 My Offbeat Journey: Dealing with self doubt and anxiety when leaving a nine to five job.

-In a few weeks I will be stepping into the unknown.
-Even though I’ve been in this position several times already, I am still having so many anxieties and of course face a lot of self doubt.
+In a few weeks, I will be stepping into the unknown.
+Even though I’ve been in this position several times already, I am still having so many anxieties and of course face a lot of self-doubts.